-Friday is a bit of a lighter day on at present somewhat meaningless Euro-zone and US inflation indications.
-Yet keep in mind that for the next several weeks the US is already on Daylight Savings Time with Europe only moving its clocks forward on Sunday, March 29th.
+Also still keep in mind that for the next two weeks the US is already on Daylight Savings Time with Europe and the UK only moving their clocks forward on Sunday, March 29th.

-And due to the vagaries of the COVID-19 volatility on full display again since early last week, we maintain our recent classic advice: Keep those seat belts firmly fastened.
+And due to the vagaries of the COVID-19 volatility on full display again over the past two weeks, we maintain our recent classic advice: Keep those seat belts firmly fastened.